nystudio107/craft-seomatic/docs/docs/issues.md

 ![Screenshot](./resources/screenshots/seomatic-feedme-import.png)

-See the [FeedMe documentation](https://docs.craftcms.com/feed-me/v4/) for more information on importing data into Craft CMS.
+See the [Feed Me documentation](https://docs.craftcms.com/feed-me/v4/) for more information on importing data into Craft CMS.

-Brought to you by [nystudio107](https://nystudio107.com/)